tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: introduce 'mode' attribute ('exe_std' and 'validate') to show, give, and put
 - TBD: deploy 'mode' attribute ('validate' and 'std_exe') for all 2word commands
+	- TBD: this will break the 'go south from Entrance' warning... probably the easiest fix is to create a re-usable unreachable_room to the south
 - TBD: final clean-up
 	- TBD: tune goblin and hedgehog text; maybe add a faded poster of ancient and unreasonale regulations to the antechamber wall?
 	- TBD: fix eat_biscuits_warning so that it no longer lives in just entrance and main_hall and no longer triggers when biscuits not in hand